OliverFjellander/HighresNWP/README.md

 There is a potential for using DK750 in the operational cloudburst warning system, where the most considerable potential is seen for smaller and more spread precipitation fields.
 NEA appears to be more constant in skill across all lead times, suggesting that the largest potential for using DK750 is within a nowcast horizon.
 Focus on the future should improve spatial skills further and improve forecasts of small and intense precipitation cells.
 <br>
 <br>

+## Content
+Ten Python scripts have been used for this study, though this could have been limited.
+These are divided into whether the basis of them were provided by DMI or not, though these are strongly interconnected.

 ### Get started
 * Clone the repo